-✓ Book value per share: This indicates the value of the company's assets, including equipment, manufacturing plants, and real estate, minus any liabilities.
-Book value gives you somewhat of a handle on the amount that the company can sell for if it has a "going-out-of-business sale."
-We say "somewhat" because the value of some assets on a company's books isn't correct.
+Book value per share: This indicates the value of the company's assets, including equipment, manufacturing plants, and real estate, minus any liabilities.
+Book value gives somewhat of a handle on the amount that the company can sell for if it has a "going-out-of-business sale."
+I say somewhat because the value of some assets on a company's books isn't correct.
 For example, some companies own real estate, bought long ago, that is worth far more than the company's current financial statements indicate.
 Conversely, some manufacturers with equipment find that if they have to dump some equipment in a hurry, they need to sell the equipment at a discount to entice a buyer.

 The book value of a bank, for example, can mislead you if the bank makes loans that won't be paid back, and the bank's financial statements don't document this fact.
-(This could be seen in action during the collapse of mortgage companies, insurers, and investment dealers during the 2008 subprime lending crisis.)
 All these complications with book value are why full-time, professional money managers exist.
-(If you want to delve more into a company's book value, you need to look at other financial statements, such as the company's annual report, which we discuss in the "Understanding Annual Reports" section, later in this chapter.)
+(If you want to delve more into a company's book value, you need to look at other financial statements, such as the company's annual report, which I discuss in the "Understanding Annual Reports" section, later in this chapter.)